-Freehold Borough District Curriculum Used in Our In-Home Tutoring Programs
+Freehold Borough District and Curriculum

 The Freehold Borough Schools is responsible for educating students in preschool through the eighth grade.
 Upon entering the ninth grade, students attend Freehold High School, which is part of the Freehold Regional High School District.
 Both districts share the common goal of preparing students to be academically prepared, career aware, technologically savvy and respectful of diversity.
 This goal is achieved through unique learning experiences that connect classroom learning activities to the real world.
 By providing an education that is relevant and engaging, Freehold Borough students leave high school with an interest in learning as well as the knowledge and skills they need to be successful members of society.

 Educating Our Parents: Understanding the Freehold Borough District Curriculum

 Curriculum development in Freehold Borough is undertaken to provide all students with opportunities to learn, demonstrate proficiency on standards and prepare them for their post-secondary goals.
 Curricula in both local school districts adhere to a level of rigor commensurate with the recommendations of state and national standards.
 Learning standards are currently in place for math, science, language arts, social studies, the arts, health and physical education, 21st Century life and careers, world languages and technology.

 A primary component of the social studies curriculum is the colonization and settlement strand.
 As part of their learning, students acquire an understanding of what life was like in North America before European explorers arrived.
 Students learn about various Native American tribes and how their cultures, languages and systems of government varied from tribe to tribe.
 Students analyze the negative impacts European exploration had on Native Americans, and explain how early European settlers depended heavily on Native Americans in order to survive.